deepaucksharma/buk/site/docs/chapter-01/index.md

 **Google Spanner**: Chose consistency over availability.
 During partitions, minority partitions refuse writes.
 Minority regions become read-only or unavailable.
 Cost: planned unavailability during datacenter failures.

 **MongoDB primary election stalls**: In 2019, network flakiness caused leader election to take 47 seconds (should be <10s).
 During that time, no writes accepted.
-Cost: $2.3M in lost transactions for one customer.
+For high-volume e-commerce systems, this translates to millions in potential lost revenue.
 This is FLP impossibility in production—you cannot guarantee bounded-time consensus without synchrony assumptions.

 The impossibilities aren't theoretical problems that clever engineers can "solve."
 They're constraints that shape every design.